hpcoloma/project-portfolio-2/README.md

 ## **Bugs and Challenges**
 - Ran out of credit in Gitpod so had to install VSCode and set up last minute to continue working on project.
 Codeanywhere performance is very poor.
-- On the Advanced Tab, I am having difficulty

 ## **Future Enhancements**